akl-01/HNSWGraphs/README.md

 # Investigation of a HNSW graphs

 The implementations of [hnsw.py](./utils/hnsw.py) and other pieces of codes were borrowed from the [repository](https://github.com/aponom84/navigable-graphs-python/tree/main).
 The connected com=mponents are fiund by using disjoint set.
 The used dataset could be downloaded by [link](https://research.yandex.com/blog/benchmarks-for-billion-scale-similarity-search#14h2).
-We use only part of dataset, only 1 million points from 10 million because of low computation power laptop which is used.

 # Prerequisites
 > python3.12 is used